-Spring is the air!
+Spring is in the air!
 I love the transition from winter to spring.
-Outside, the leaves are returning to the trees, the flowers are blooming, and the foothills are great.
+Outside, the leaves are returning to the trees, the flowers bloom, and the foothills are great.
 In the classroom, students are blossoming with their independence.
 These spring literacy activities are a great review for this time of year.
 My class always gets so excited when I put new activities in our morning tubs and centers.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.